SAP/code-pal-for-abap/pages/how-to-configure.md

 ## How to Configure

-⚠️This documentation describes how to configure the code pal for ABAP attributes using the `Profile Management Tool` feature only.
+⚠️This documentation describes how to configure using the `Profile Management Tool` feature only.

-💡Alternatively, you can configure them using the SAP Code Inspector variants using the `SCI` transaction.
+💡Alternatively, you can use the SAP Code Inspector variants in the `SCI` transaction.

 Table of Contents: